MrGrappleMan/aldehyde/README.md

 ## 📖 Overview

 Aldehyde is a pre-configured Linux bootc image based on [Bazzite-DX]().
-It combines a sleek Cosmic desktop environment with performance tweaks, essential tools, and automation for a practical user enviroment.
+It combines the performant COSMIC desktop with performance tweaks, essential tools, and automation for a practical user enviroment.
 Whether you're coding, browsing, gaming, or managing servers, this image has you covered. 🌟

 No more post install scripts – everything is baked in and ready to roll! 🎉